questdb/documentation/reference/api/ilp/overview.md

 assigned based on the payload sent bt the client.
 But if your table does not exist, it will be automatically created and the timestamp column will be named `timestamp`.
-To use a custom name, say `my_ts`, pre-create the table with the desired timestamp column name:
+To use a custom name, say `my_ts`, pre-create the table with the desired timestamp column name.

-To address this, issue a `CREATE TABLE` statement to create the table in advance:
+To do so, issue a `CREATE TABLE` statement to create the table in advance:

 ```questdb-sql title="Creating a timestamp named my_ts"
 CREATE TABLE IF NOT EXISTS 'trades' (